 I am also adding now some suppliers I have not used but who come highly recommended by other vintage Jeepers.
 So, as with the restoration shop list, this is a work in progress.

-Army Jeep Parts: George Baxter knows what he is doing and his parts FIT RIGHT.
+Army Jeep Parts: MV Spares dealer.
+Best wiring harnesses and military electric parts out there.
+Gillespie paints.
+US made replacement panels.
+George Baxter knows what he is doing and his parts FIT RIGHT.
 If you want a correct spec radiator that will not overheat, go to him.
 If you want an amazing rebuilt transmission or transfer case, go to him.
-AJP carries electrical parts made by MV Spares in Australia which are all engineered to correct WW2 specifications.
 AJP also carries panels produced by Midwest Military.
 These are made in the USA to correct specifications unlike the MD Juan parts.
 George is amazingly knowledgeable and a perfectionist.
 Some folks want to save a few dollars and wrestle with the consequences.
 Save your time, buy from AJP.

 Walck’s 4 Wheel Drive: I use Walcks for a wide array of parts.
 Walck’s has extensive knowledge of their product line and the vintage Jeeps the parts go to.
 They cover WW2 and up.
 A family business they are wonderful to deal with and provide reputable quality.
 I cannot say enough about them.
 Customer service is fantastic.
 Walcks carries many made in the USA parts, and many parts made especially for them.

 Midwest Willys.
 Harry and Jo sheets.
+Original parts.
 They dismantle a wide array of Willys vehicles and stock the parts.
 If you are looking for a part they probably have an original of it.

 TM9 Ordnance: Now owned by Midwest Military.
 I have not tried them yet but fellow restorers who have say they are the best paint suppliers.